lserp/undercut-f1-enhanced/README.md

 ### Installation

+#### Prerequisites

+UndercutF1 tries to statically link as many dependencies as possible to make installation and usage easy.
+There are however some utilities that may need to be installed for some functionality:

+- Team Radio audio playback uses [NetCoreAudio](https://github.com/mobiletechtracker/NetCoreAudio) for playback.
+See their [Prerequisites](https://github.com/mobiletechtracker/NetCoreAudio#prerequisites) for information if playback does not work.
+  - On Linux, you need `mpg123` available on the `PATH`.
+For apt-based systems, you can install with `apt install mpg123`
+  - Windows and Mac _should_ work out of the box
+- Team Radio transcription relies on FFmpeg and Whisper.
+Whisper models are downloaded on demand (after user confirmation) in the app.
+See the [FFmpeg download page](See https://www.ffmpeg.org/download.html) for details on how to instal.
+  - On Linux apt-based systems, you can install with `apt install ffmpeg`
+  - On Mac with brew, you can install with `brew install ffmpeg`
+  - On Windows with WinGet, you can install with `winget ffmpeg`
+- Terminal graphics rely on [SkiaSharp](https://github.com/mono/SkiaSharp).
+I've statically linked all the skia libs, so you shouldn't need to download skia.
+However, skia does rely on `libfontconfig` which may not be installed on your system by default.
+  - On Linux apt-based systems, you can install with `apt install libfontconfig`
+  - On Mac with brew, you can install with `brew install fontconfig`

 #### Install and run as a dotnet tool

 `undercutf1` is available as a `dotnet` tool from NuGet, which means it can be installed system-wide simply by running: